How to Approach Recruiting and Retaining Patient Stakeholders: An Engagement Guide (HARPS)

 The planning tools in HARPS reflect the practice-based knowledge of the developers on engaging hard-to-reach patient stakeholders.

 PAT-1 is a companion toolkit developed by WINRS in 2018 that contains a comprehensive set of modifiable resources for orienting patient stakeholders to their work on research projects.
 The toolkit provides a complete, step-by-step guide to preparing patient advisors to work effectively with researchers.
 Researchers can use HARPS to develop an overall plan for patient stakeholder engagement and then adapt the materials in PAT-1 to create a tailored orientation program for patient stakeholders.

 Development of HARPS was made possible through a multidisciplinary partnership of programs affiliated with the University of Wisconsin - Madison Institute for Clinical and Translational Research Community-Academic Partnerships program (ICTR-CAP) and is supported in part by grant UL1TR0000427 to UW ICTR from NIH/NCATS and the UW-Madison SMPH Wisconsin Partnership Program.
 The content is solely the responsibility of the authors and does not necessarily represent the official view of the funders.

 Kaiser BL, Thomas GR, Cox ED.
-Hard-to-reach patient stakeholders: An engagement guide (HARPS).
+How to Approach Recruiting and Retaining Patient Stakeholders: An Engagement Guide (HARPS).
 University of Wisconsin - Madison, 2016.
 Available at: https://www.hipxchange.org/HARPS